Clinical Trial

 • Male/female participants with recurrent or progressive HGG (WHO grade III or grade IV) who are candidates for surgical tumor debulking will be enrolled in this trial

-• All screening assessments are to occur within 14 days of registration except where otherwise noted.
-The participant and their legal parent/guardian must be thoroughly informed about all aspects of the study, including the study visit schedule and required evaluations and all regulatory requirements for informed consent.
+• The participant and their legal parent/guardian must be thoroughly informed about all aspects of the study, including the study visit schedule and required evaluations and all regulatory requirements for informed consent.
 The written informed consent must be obtained from the participant and legal parent/guardian prior to enrollment.

 • Have a history of previously treated histologically confirmed World Health Organization grade III or IV HGG.
 Previous first line therapy with radiation and/or chemotherapy.